rackerlabs/support-how-to/content/how-to/cloud-servers/remote-desktop-services-sessions-are-not-kept-alive/index.md

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

-2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
+2. Click **Select a Product > Rackspace Cloud** in the top navigation bar.

-3. At the top of the panel, select **Servers > Cloud Servers**.
+3. Select **Servers > Cloud Servers** at the top of the panel.

-4. In the **Cloud Servers** section, you will be able to see all the Cloud Servers created under your account.
-Click on your Windows Server 2008 R2 and log in to it.
-If you don't know how to log in, please review [this](https://docs.rackspace.com/support/how-to/log-in-to-your-server-via-rdp-windows) article.
+4. In the **Cloud Servers** section, you can see all the Cloud Servers your account has created.
+Click on your **Windows Server 2008 R2** and log in to it.
+If you need more information on how to log in, please review [this article](https://docs.rackspace.com/support/how-to/log-in-to-your-server-via-rdp-windows).

-5. Microsoft has a supported hotfix available, however this only applies to systems that are experiencing the problem described in this article.
+5. Microsoft has a supported hotfix available, however, this only applies to systems that are experiencing the problem described in this article.

 The global version of this hotfix installs files that have the attributes that are listed in the following tables.
 The dates and the times for these files are listed in Coordinated Universal Time (UTC).
 The dates and the times for these files on your local computer are displayed in your local time together with your current daylight saving time (DST).
-Additionally, the dates and the times may change when you perform certain operations on the files.
+Additionally, the dates and the times might change when you perform certain operations on the files.

 **For all supported x64-based versions of Windows Server 2008 R2**